RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 - copy the `build_dataset.py` script to the base directory of your local StyleTTS2 folder
 - save your `metadata.csv` file wherever you want.
 Mine's in the 'StyleTTS2/Data' folder
-- change the 'Path/to/metadata.csv' at the top of the file to point to the location of your file
+- change the 'Path/to/metadata.csv' at the top of the build_dataset file to point to the location of your file
 	- keep in mind, Python uses forward slashes to navigate directories.
 - At this point, if you don't already have a command prompt open from your StyleTTS2 folder, open one and start the Virtual Environment
 - now type the following command to build your dataset: